dtedesco1/autovideos/README.md

 # In progress! #
-*We're still figuring this out and the scripts won't likely work at this point.*
+*These scripts are being developed with the gratious help of ChatGPT and GitHub Copilot* *We're still figuring this out and the scripts won't likely work at this point.*

 # Contribute #